 Other aspects of finishing can affect time-keeping properties.
-For example, the teeth of all the wheels require careful hand-finishing to minimise friction and wear, even though they are unlikely ever to be seen by the owner of the watch.
+For example, the teeth of all the wheels require careful hand-finishing to minimise friction and wear.
 Work executed during this stage, after a part has been produced, is one of the most time-consuming parts of the production whether it entails a special and separate machining phase or a variety of hand tools meticulously employed by trained experts.

 Beyond the technical challenge our calibres represent, the cases protecting them meet some of the strictest standards in existence.
 Whatever material it may be crafted of—titanium, gold, carbon composite, Carbon TPT®, sapphire or more—the Richard Mille case carries inherent production difficulties due to its shape and form.

 The curved profile of each Richard Mille timepiece makes these watches exceptionally ergonomic and comfortable on all wrist sizes.
 However, this intentional curvature is very time-consuming at every stage of creation: pre-production, production and finishing, in addition to placing exceptionally high demands on final quality control.
 The process of machining a case may take as much as several months and require hundreds of operations.